-- 1 Estimate reflects only sales by businesses. - 2 Estimate excludes items exempt under other provisions as well. - 3 Impact included in estimate for item #8 - 4 The estimate represents only sales of stocks and bonds traded in national markets.
-A variety of additional - items would also be potentially taxed. - 5 Impact included in estimate for #339. - 6 The 2005 Super Bowl was held in Jacksonville.
+- Estimate reflects only sales by businesses. - 2 Estimate excludes items exempt under other provisions as well. - 3 Impact included in estimate for item #8 - 4 The estimate represents only sales of stocks and bonds traded in national markets.
+A variety of additional items would also be potentially taxed. - 5 Impact included in estimate for #197. - 6 The 2005 Super Bowl was held in Jacksonville.
 This exemption is estimated to cost \$2.4m.
-In 2007, it was held in Miami. - 7 No evidence exists that any taxpayers currently avail themselves of this exemption. - 8 In the aggregate, the special calculation yields the same revenue as would the general law. - 9 Estimate reflects entire charge for funeral and crematory services.
-Net revenue from repeal may be reduced by value of caskets, depending on the billing procedures of each business. - 10 Based on exemption permits issued, this amount could increase significantly if taxpayers receive development authorization. - 12 Excludes \$378.2m of tax on federal purchases.
-Taxation would require congressional authorization. - 13 See NAICS codes 51 - 14 This exemption applies when delivery is by a physical medium.
-The estimate for NAICS codes 51 include both physical delivery and electronic transmission.
-The latter form dominates the market. - 15 The statutory tax rate for electricity is 7%. - 16 Estimate includes commuter transportation only.
-Federal law prohibits state taxation of Amtrak services. - 17 Federal law prohibits state taxation of airline passenger charges.
-If federal law changes, it could generate \$352m. - 18 Estimate assumes other supporting statutory changes in addition to exemption repeal. - 19 The impact is included in the impacts of services currently excluded from the tax. - 20 Item 171 is included in #174 due to a rewrite of the religious and 501(c)(3) exemptions in 2000.
+In 2007, it was held in Miami, in 2009 it was held in Tampa, and in 2010 it was held in Miami. - No evidence exists that any taxpayers currently avail themselves of this exemption. - 8 Estimate reflects entire charge for funeral and crematory services.
+Net revenue from repeal may be reduced by value of caskets, depending on the billing procedures of each business. - 9 Based on exemption permits issued, this amount could increase significantly if taxpayers receive development authorization. - Excludes \$378.2m of tax on federal purchases.
+Taxation would require congressional authorization. - 11 The statutory tax rate for electricity is 7%.